jesstsomethoughts/skyfinder-dir/README.md

 #### Future Directions
 Delving into the nitty gritty of both LDS and FDS, and also applying what I had learned, has been an incredible learning experience.
-I would definitely like to continue exploring how it works given more compute power (and maybe financial resources).
+I would definitely like to continue exploring how it works given more compute power.

 I would like to explore the following:
 - Running my models on more epochs (>50).
 In the past, albeit on much smaller models, I've run my models on epochs of 100+